The 21 Point Checklist for Launching and Marketing your Website in 2019

 Take time to review all the content on your site to make sure everything sounds right and is working correctly.

-This is also a good time to review your content strategy to ensure you are targeting your keywords effectively throughout your site.
+Make time here to review your content strategy to ensure you are targeting your keywords effectively throughout your site.

 Step 17: Ensure that you're using SEO-friendly code